Injamulhasan/coderefinery-documentation-example-project/README.md

 # Temperature Analysis via Spreadsheet
-A python script for the analysis of Temperature in exel sheet
+A python script for the analysis of Temperature in exel sheet.This is a project that take Temperature Data as input from an exel sheet and display some analytic view of the data.

 <p align="center">
     <a href="docs/TS_AveTemp.png" target="_blank"><img width="750" height="300" src="docs/TS_AveTemp.png" alt="Appwrite Logo"></a>